U.S. Treasury amends proposal to track nearly all bank accounts

 The Treasury proposal would have banks report "gross inflows and outflows with a breakdown for physical cash, transactions with a foreign account, and transfers to and from another account with the same owner."

-Banks already report interest income over $10 on Form 1099-INT; this proposal would add a few lines to that tax document.
+Banks already report interest income over $10 on Form 1099-INT; this proposal would add a few lines to that tax document, supporters say.
 No individual spending data will be visible, the Treasury emphasizes — only total money going in or out.

 "Banks will not share with the IRS any information to track individual transactions under this proposal, and the IRS will have no ability to track individual transactions," the Treasury said in a blog post.